This page is frequently updated. Check back for updates.

 Q. What will happen to the science content of the curriculum at SNRE?

-Science will continue to be a core component of the graduate programs in the new school
+Science will continue to be a core component of the graduate programs at SEAS.

 Q. What does this mean for prospective students?

-Students recruited this year for fall 2017 will be so into the existing programs – which will be offered by the new school until the faculty choose to change or replace those degrees.
-That incoming class will have the same opportunity to complete the degrees they start.
+Students recruited for fall 2017 will be so into the existing programs – which will continue to be offered by SEAS until the faculty choose to change or replace those degrees.
+This incoming class will have the same opportunity to complete the degrees they start.

-Q. Will things look/seem different in the Dana Building next fall?
+Q. Will things look/seem different in the Dana Building?

-Deepening partnerships across campus is a core goal of the new school, so it is likely that the Dana Building will welcome even more people than it does now.
+Deepening partnerships across campus is a core goal of SEAS, so it is likely that the Dana Building will welcome even more people than it does now.
 School events and common areas may be busier than in the past.
 The sign outside will be different and the building may have to accommodate additional faculty and staff, but generally it will look the same as it does now.
-There are no plans to renovate the building in the next several years.

-Q. What will be the role of the Graham Sustainability Institute going forward and how will it relate to the new school?
+Q. What is the role of the Graham Sustainability Institute and how does it relate to SEAS?

-Q. What will be the role of PitE going forward and how will it relate to the new school?
+Q. What will be the role of PitE going forward and how will it relate to SEAS?

 The university is committed to continuing to offer strong, interdisciplinary, environmental education opportunities for undergraduate students.
-LS&A and the new School will jointly own the program.
-In fact, technically it already is, but the goal is to make real that early vision for it.
+LS&A and SEAS jointly own the program.